cloudberrydb/cloudberrydb-site/docs/create-and-manage-database.md

 # Create and Manage Cloudberry Database

 A Cloudberry Database system is a single instance of Cloudberry Database.
 There can be several separate Cloudberry Database systems installed, but usually just one is selected by environment variable settings.
-See your Cloudberry administrator for details.

 There can be multiple databases in a Cloudberry Database system.
 This is different from some database management systems (such as Oracle) where the database instance *is* the database.
 Although you can create many databases in a Cloudberry system, client programs can connect to and access only one database at a time — you cannot cross-query between databases.